Why the Act demands new compliance infrastructure

 The regulation requires logs be retained for a period appropriate to the intended purpose—typically the system’s lifetime or a minimum of 10 years for high-risk systems.
 Logs must be accessible to competent authorities upon request.

-Article 12 requires automatic logging—not manual documentation after the fact.
-Your AI systems must be architected to generate tamper-evident logs in real-time.
-Retrofitting legacy AI systems to meet this requirement is one of the most common compliance gaps we see.
+Article 12 contemplates automatic logging — not manual documentation after the fact.
+The system architecture has to generate tamper-evident logs in real time.
+Retrofitting legacy AI systems to meet this requirement is the single most common compliance gap surfaced in pre-audit reviews.

 Logs must capture sufficient detail to demonstrate that controls actually execute.
 This means recording: